Postgres: executor bottlenecks

 --1.32%--MemoryContextReset

-There are realistic improvements possible within the current executor structure, particularly by introducing batching, where the execution work such as deforming and qual evaluation is done in tight loops on batches of tuples instead of one at a time.
+There are worthwhile improvements possible within the current executor architecture, particularly by introducing batching – doing deforming and qual evaluation in tight loops over groups of tuples rather than one at a time.

-1. Batching between ExecScanExtended() and the table AM
+Batching between the scan node and the table AM